Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Online Betting in North America

 In both the US and Canada, online sports betting and gambling are regulated primarily at the state, provincial, and territorial levels.
-This region-by-region approach to online betting makes for a somewhat confusing landscape.
+This region-by-region approach to online betting makes for a confusing landscape.

 United States